Carl Panzram: Final capture

-Panzram's September 2, 1928 mugshot, taken after his ultimate arrest in Washington, D.C.
+Panzram's September 2, 1928 mug shot, taken after his ultimate arrest in Washington, D.C.

 On August 30, 1928, Panzram was arrested in Baltimore for a Washington, D.C., burglary, stealing a radio and jewelry from the home of a dentist on August 20.
-Three men were also arrested as accomplices and most of the jewelry was recovered.
+Three men were arrested as accomplices and most of the jewelry was recovered.
 Panzram gave his correct name, although he lied by claiming his age as 41 and that he was from Nevada.

 During his interrogation, he confessed to killing three young boys earlier that month: one in Salem, one in Connecticut, and a 14-year-old newsboy, Alexander Uszacke, in Philadelphia in the summer of 1928.
 Panzram had forced the boy to assist him in stealing articles from a yacht in the Delaware River and after killing him, wrapped his body in a blanket together with pieces of a radio set.
 (Note: Luszock's surname was also given as Uszacke, Lusszzock, Uszacke, Lusszzock.)
 Panzram's confession to killing a boy at Pier 28 on League island near Philadelphia in August 1928 was confirmed.
 Boston police were unable to corroborate his other confession, the murder of a boy in Charlestown, Massachusetts.

 Panzram later wrote that he had contemplated mass murders and other acts of mayhem, such as poisoning a city's water supply with arsenic, or scuttling a British warship in New York Harbor to provoke a war between the United States and Britain.
 At his last arrest, when he confessed to killing Henry McMahon, he was asked what the point was of killing a child, Panzram answered he hated the human race and that "I get a kick out of murdering people."